Building a conda package requires a recipe. A conda-build recipe is a flat directory that contains the following files:

 bld.bat file to be run.

-When the build environment is created, it is in a placeholder prefix.
-When the package is all bundled up, the prefix is set to a "dummy" prefix.
-When conda is ready to install the package, it rewrites the dummy prefix with the correct one.
+The build environment is created in a placeholder prefix.
+When the package is bundled, the prefix is set to a "dummy" prefix.
+Once conda is ready to install the package, it rewrites the dummy prefix with the final one.

-Once a package is built, conda-build will test it.
+Once a package is built, conda-build has the ability to test it.
 To do this, it creates another environment and installs the conda package.
 The form of this prefix is:

-At this point, conda-build has all of the info from
+At this point, conda-build has all of the information from

 what its runtime dependencies are, so those dependencies are installed